tesujimath/beancount-parser-lima/beancount-parser-lima/README.md

 ### Work in progress

-The [parser tests from Beancount itself](https://github.com/beancount/beancount/blob/master/beancount/cparser/parser_test.cc) have been extracted into auto-test-cases*.cc, which is in the process of being split out into auto-test-cases, from where they will be moved into test-cases.
+The [parser tests from Beancount itself](https://github.com/beancount/beancount/blob/master/beancount/cparser/parser_test.cc) were extracted into auto-test-cases*.cc and split out into auto-test-cases from where they will be moved into test-cases.

 A quick visual classification was done to split out tests which may require a little more work.

 ### Desired outcome